zimolzak/birthday-party/list.md

 - **Morse code electronic gizmos**

-    - OK, don't buy this.
+    - OK, don't buy this first item.
 I got it for myself as a reward.
-      ~~K45B CW Modem from K1EL Systems~~
+      Look further down the list. ~~K45B CW Modem from K1EL Systems~~

     - MFJ-419 "CW Elmer," $170.
 Portable gizmo for Morse code practice.
 It interprets what you send and makes up random